-To make the point, I will start from the example that we all are familiar with – sitting.
+To make the point, I will start with the example that we all are familiar with – sitting.

-When you’re sitting, a lot of musculature and fascia get tight and adaptive to the position that you spend the most time in.
+- When you’re sitting, a lot of musculature and fascia gets tight and adaptive to the position that you spend the most time in.

-If you sit for 10-14 hours a day, over time our body will start to make biomechanical adaptations and re-shape into that position.
+- If you sit for 10-14 hours a day, over time your body will start to make biomechanical adaptations and re-shape into that position.
 It becomes a pattern.

 So, imagine what happens when you stand up?
 Every tissue in the primary engines of the hips and shoulders gets stiff and they pull the joints that are attached to the areas (knees, elbows, neck).

 This exposure to the repetitive patterns (sitting all day) is enforced and after a while, it becomes a habit.
 So you see people walking around with rounded backs, short hip flexors, and valgus knees.
 We also see that if someone is walking with rounded shoulders, it probably means he will run in the same position.

 And once we adopt those positions and movement patterns, they become a normal way of how we exercise.

 |Glutes||Excessive sitting shuts down glute activation, inhibits the external rotation of the hip, and creates a loss of stability in the trunk and lumbar spine|

 |Neck||Lack of stability in the trunk and pelvis leads to slouching positions by rounded upper back and forcing the neck to hang on the end range|